LauraGitGit/Medication-Interaction-API/README.md

 | POST   | `/auth/login`    | No    | Log in and get a JWT token            |
 | POST   | `/medication`    | Yes   | Create one medication                 |

-> **Why a limit?** To prevent abuse: allowing a very large list in one request could slow down or crash the API, so bulk create is capped at 10 medications per request.
+> **PS: Why a limit?** To prevent abuse: allowing a very large list in one request could slow down or crash the API, so bulk create is capped at 10 medications per request.

 | POST | `/medications` | Yes | Create up to 10 medications at once |
 | GET | `/medication/count` | No | Get total number of medications |